“Frequently Asked Questions About Pocket House Park Model RV’s”

 Concrete pilings or solid cement foundation walls, like those on a regular house, are seldom used these days but may be an option for some communities.

 When choosing your unit you need to know if the park model will be pulled onto the lot or backed onto the space so you are not surprised by having a reversed plan.
-Take the time to build a mini-scaled model on paper to see how to best use your space.
+Take the time to sketch a mini-scaled model on paper to see how to best use your space.
 Are the best views accessible by the window locations?
 Can you put a deck where you were hoping to?
 Is the main door going to be accessed by a small deck or stairwell?
 How do you access your parking area?

 Some lot locations and municipalities allow additions to be added on to their park models thus increasing the living space significantly.
 If this is the case, ensure you know where the addition would best be placed and if it is going to work with the floor plan you currently are considering.